Simply put, I like to help others.

 So I jumped at the chance to become the associate editor of JazzTimes and BirdWatching magazines.
 My wife and I had just purchased the rights to the Wild Birds Unlimited franchise in Hilton Head, SC and reopened the formerly moribund business.
 Being a budding birder (yes, I do like alliteration), this editing role with Madavor Media seemed like a perfect fit.
 But again, I found myself tiring from staring at screens so much.
 I also caught myself making more errors that I had to correct on second pass.
 Not good.
 Frustrated and disappointed in myself, I left Madavor to work full time at our store.

 Something was wrong.
 My ears were constantly roaring with tinnitus.
 I was irritable and often dizzy, and fluorescent lighting made me feel lousy.
 Listening to music—something I have always loved—was causing headaches unless the volume was quite low.
-Then, a serious of complex migraine headaches masquerading as mini-strokes sent me to the hospital for a battery of tests.
+Then, a series of complex migraine headaches masquerading as mini-strokes sent me to the hospital for a battery of tests.
 I would feel a “pop,” see a strange Z shape that blocked all but my peripheral vision, lose manual dexterity, become confused, and have aphasia for roughly an hour.
 Then, the splitting headache would begin in earnest.